suss-swe-ig/telegram-bot/README.md

 | /update [unit code] name [new name] | Update the unit name for the given unit. |
 | /rm [unit code] | Remove the invitation link for the given unit. |

+## Software Architecture

+* 3-layered architecutre
+* Top-most layer is Service Layer which interacts with the Internet directly
+* 2nd layer is Business Logic Layer
+* 3rd layer is Data Persistence Layer

 ## Feature Backlog

 * Refactor the codebase to seperate business logic from lower level implementations.